Surgery for Spondylolisthesis

 - Central spinal stenosis: If the spinal cord and/or spinal nerves don't have enough room as they travel down your spine through the spinal canal, it's called central spinal stenosis.
 To make more room, the surgeon may do a laminectomy, removing the lamina (think of it as the roof over the back part of your spine).

-- Later recess stenosis/Gill fragment: Part of the facet joint can break off in spondylolisthesis—it's then called a Gill fragment.
+- Lateral recess stenosis/Gill fragment: Part of the facet joint can break off in spondylolisthesis—it's then called a Gill fragment.
 It can press on nerves, so the surgeon will do a facetectomy to remove the Gill fragment.

 Removing a disc and/or other spinal structure may make your spine unstable.
 If the surgeon were to leave that "gap" in your spine, your vertebral column couldn't function properly.
 It wouldn't be able to support weight or cushion movements as well.
 To address this, surgeons will stabilize the spine using a fusion.
 Either from the front (anterior), back (posterior), or side (transforaminal), the surgeon will fill the gap with a bone graft.
 This can be bone taken from your own body (autograft) or from a donor's body (allograft).
 There are also synthetic substances that will promote bone growth.

 Over time, the bone graft will fuse the vertebrae together.
 To support the spine as the fusion heals, the surgeon will use spinal hardware such as screws, rods, and cages.